Cybernaut0815/RC10_2025/README.md

 ---

 - Theory: Basics in LLMs usage and graph data
-- Connectivity graphs
+- Connectivity graphs  [Not implemented]
-- Basic analytics
+- Basic analytics  [Not implemented]
-- RAG (retrieval augmented Generation) on a large dataset
+- RAG (retrieval augmented Generation) on a large dataset  [Not implemented]
-- MCP connection with a dataset and to Voxels in Rhino
+- MCP connection with a dataset and to Voxels in Rhino   [Not implemented]

 Continue here...

 ## **Lesson 4: Training a basic diffusion model**
 ---

 - Theory: basics in diffusion models
-- Setting up the dataset
+- Setting up the dataset  [Needs update]
-- Creating a neural network
+- Creating a neural network  [Needs update]
-- Training the model
+- Training the model  [Needs update]
-- Showing a result in Rhino
+- Showing a result in Rhino  [Needs update]

 Continue here...